 We invite you to inquire about our repair services.
 We offer highly competitive prices on the repair and overhaul watches and offer a liberal one-year guarantee on workmanship.
 Parts such as crystals, mainsprings and the like are not covered.
 Misuse, including subjecting the timepiece to hot-tubs, Jacuzzis and excessive depths in water are not covered.

 All parts used are genuine unless fabricated in house.
 If you would like a copy of the current price list, please click here.
 If you have any questions or concerns about sending an item through the mail, please do not hesitate to contact us and we'll offer you the best methods of shipping your watch with the utmost security.
-If you choose not accept our estimate, the watch will be returned to you.
+If you choose not to accept our estimate, the watch will be returned to you.
 Your only cost is the return shipping and insurance.

 As a life member of the National Association of Watch and Clock Collectors and former Chapter 115 president, as well as a long time member of the American Watch and Clockmakers Institute, the integrity of workmanship and customer satisfaction is our foremost goal.

 Feel free to contact Dave Berghold personally.
 As owner of the company, he takes pride in answering all emails and inquiries directed to him on behalf of The Last Wind-Up.

 Please note: We can not offer repair estimates over the phone.
 Have a look at our repair rates for general costs.

 Appraisals: We do not offer appraisals on-line or over the phone.
 If you are interested in an appraisal, please send your watch in using the repair form.
 For informal appraisals, use one of the auction sites like eBay.